RobTillaart/OUTPIN/README.md

 _Note that different UNO's can have a slightly different clock speed, which even may differ for different temperatures._

-The formula for the pulse duration differs depending on
+The formula for the pulse duration differs depending on compiler optimizations:
-- (a) is nops a constant < 9  (known at compile time), above 8 values are same.
+- (a) is nops a constant < 9  (known at compile time => optimized),
+   if nops > 8 timing is the same as (b).
 - (b) is nops a (volatile) variable (unknown at compile time)

 Indicative time of pulses in nano seconds, Arduino UNO R3, IDE: 1.8.19